Carter2565/Reusable-email/docs/source/api.rst

 .. http:get:: /v1/email

-   Fetches the details of a specific email.
+   Fetches the body of a specific email.

    **Parameters**